-As of March 31, 2024, the Company had positive shareholder's equity of \$0.1 million (December 31, 2023 negative shareholder's equity of \$2.9 million); an accumulated deficit of approximately \$525.2 million (December 31, 2023, \$515.5 million); cash and cash equivalents and investment balances of approximately \$9.3 million (December 31, 2023, \$9.3 million); and negative working capital of approximately \$0.3 million (December 31, 2023, negative working capital of \$3.4 million).
 Management recognizes that in order to meet the capital requirements, and continue to operate, additional financing will be necessary.
 The Company is evaluating strategies to obtain the required additional funding for future operations.
 These strategies may include, but are not limited to, obtaining equity financing, debt financing, committed equity facilities or other financing instruments and restructuring of operations to decrease expenses.
-However, given the impact of the financial markets and the matter in Note 13, Subsequent events, the Company may be unable to access further equity when needed.
+However, given the impact of the volatile financial markets on micro-cap market capitalization companies such as the Company and the matter in Note 12, Subsequent events, the Company may be unable to access further equity when needed.
 As the Company is primarily pursuing one compound that is licensed from a related party with significant licensing payments who will have influence on the Company, other investors may not be willing to invest in the Company.
 As such, there can be no assurance that the Company will be able to obtain additional liquidity when needed or under acceptable terms, if at all.
-The Company's current cash, cash equivalents and investments will enable the support of operations through August 2024.
+The Company's current cash and cash equivalents will enable the support of operations through August 2024.
+We have based these estimates on assumptions and plans, which may change and which could impact the magnitude and/or timing of operating expenses and our cash runway.
 The unaudited condensed consolidated interim financial statements do not reflect any adjustments to the carrying amounts and classification of assets, liabilities, and reported expenses that may be necessary if the Company were unable to continue as a going concern.
-Such adjustments may be material.
+Such adjustments could be material.